Categories: Uncategorized

 KETTLE RIVER FSR: goes N., leaving Hwy.
 33 at Westbridge; drove 116 km. of 2WD in July 2000

-SOUTH FORK FSR: turn R. off Monashee Highway, ca. 18 km.
-W. of junction with Kettle River FSR; 21 km. of 2WD driving to parking lot for The Pinnacles; see Hiking Trails, Vernon Outdoors Club for details; drove July 2000
+SOUTH FORK FSR: turn right off Monashee Highway, ca. 18 km.
+W. of junction with Kettle River FSR; 21 km.
+Of 2WD driving to the parking lot for The Pinnacles; see Hiking Trails, Vernon Outdoors Club for details; drove July 2000

 FERRIES